Why do I have to have a chip card?

 A redesign would have prolonged the delay in issuing chip cards, so the decision was made to look redesigning them in the future.

 When am I going to get my new chip card?

 Cards are currently being reissued in stages.
 You can wait for yours to be reissued or if you don't want to wait, you can stop by your local branch or give our Contact Center a call and request one.

 Will my card number change?

 No - all card numbers will remain the same.
-If you proactively request your card instead of waiting for it to be issued, you will have a new expiration date.
-If you have recurring payments set up on your card, be sure to notify update the expiration date.
+Depending on when your card is issued, you may have a new expiration date.
+In these cases, if you have recurring payments set up on your card, be sure to update the expiration date.

 If I don't activate my new chip card, will my current magnetic stripe card work until it expires?